John Smith (American wrestler): College

 Smith competed collegiately at Oklahoma State University.
-While at Oklahoma State University, Smith's college career record was 154-7-2.
+While at Oklahoma State, Smith's college career record was 154-7-2.
 At the NCAA Division I Wrestling Championships, Smith was a three-time national finalist and a two-time national champion.
 After losing in the 1985 finals to future US House representative Jim Jordan, he finished his college career with 90 consecutive victories.

 Senior level

 Beginning in his teenage years, Smith competed internationally in freestyle wrestling.
-Highlights of his career include four UWW World gold medals, and two Olympic gold medals.
+Highlights of his freestyle career include winning four World gold medals, and two Olympic gold medals.
 At the Senior level, his international freestyle wrestling record was 100–5, with an overall record of 177–8.
 He is the only American wrestler to ever win six consecutive World and Olympic championships as a competitor.

 Coaching career

-Smith became the head wrestling coach at Oklahoma State University in 1991.
-During his tenure, Oklahoma State University won five NCAA Division I national team titles, with titles coming in 1994, 2003, 2004, 2005, and 2006.
-As of 2022, his overall dual meet record was 490-73-6.
-He had also coached 33 NCAA Division I individual national champions, and coached his wrestlers to 152 All-American honors.
-Smith has brought 21 team conference titles and 129 individual conference championships to Stillwater as a coach, as well.
-On April 11, 2024 he announced his retirement and departure from OSU.
+Smith became the head wrestling coach at Oklahoma State in 1991.
+During his tenure as head coach, Oklahoma State University won five NCAA Division I national team titles, winning in 1994, 2003, 2004, 2005, and 2006.
+His overall dual meet record was 490-73-6.
+He coached Oklahoma State wrestlers to a total of 33 NCAA Division I individual national championships and 153 All-American honors.
+Smith brought 23 team conference team titles to Stillwater as a coach as well.
+On April 11, 2024 he announced his retirement and departure from Oklahoma State.
 David Taylor was appointed as his successor.